-- Paid Search: The largest percentage of our advertising dollars goes towards paid search/display on Google, Bing and Yahoo.
+• Paid Search: The largest percentage of our advertising dollars goes towards paid search/display on Google, Bing and Yahoo.
 It is a fluid campaign that changes almost daily.
 Campaigns are split tested and optimized to increase conversions and lower CPC.
 Split testing (also referred to as A/B testing or multivariate testing) is a method of conducting controlled, randomized experiments with the goal of improving a website metric, such as clicks, form completions, or purchases.
 Incoming traffic to the website is distributed between the original (control) and the different variations without any of the visitors knowing that they are part of an experiment.
 The tester waits for a statistically significant difference in behavior to emerge.
-The results from each variation are compared to determine which version showed the greatest improvement. - Retargeting: These campaigns start with building a pool of users who do not convert from our paid search campaigns.
+The results from each variation are compared to determine which version showed the greatest improvement.

+- Retargeting: These campaigns start with building a pool of users who do not convert from our paid search campaigns.
 Our ads follow users around the internet for a given amount of time until they decide to click back to our site, or convert by viewing/requesting a Visitor Guide.
-These user groups have already shown interest in our destination and typically convert at a higher rate than those who have never heard of the area.

-- Paid Social: Paid social ads on Facebook, Instagram and Pinterest take advantage of our large social following.
+These user groups have already shown interest in our destination and typically convert at a higher rate than those who have never heard of the area. - Paid Social: Paid social ads on Facebook, Instagram and Pinterest take advantage of our large social following.
 Social ads allow us to target at a much more detailed level and gain valuable insights on which demographic groups are responding the best to certain types of ads.
 Social campaigns are also split tested to find the best headlines and images that convert. - Geo-Fencing: Geo-fencing allows us to put a virtual fence around a specific area and serve ads to people within that area.
 For example, we can geo-fence a large event, such as an art show and serve attendees ads that promote Under the Oaks Art Festival.
 We can also geo-fence around shopping malls during the holidays to promote family vacations to those who may be struggling to figure out the perfect gift for their family. - Video Advertising: We have the benefit of having a videographer on staff that is continuously getting amazing footage and creating videos for our YouTube and Vimeo channels.
-Those channels will continue to grow and specific ad campaigns promoting those channels will help increase subscribers. - New Corolla App: In development for 2019-2020, the new Corolla app will give visitors more concise information and travel suggestions that will help enhance their visit and allow them to more quickly and efficiently access information.
+Those channels will continue to grow and specific ad campaigns promoting those channels will help increase subscribers.